 The countries where these studies were conducted were classified using the Human Development Index (HDI), which combines indicators that are relevant to population health: life expectancy at birth, mean years of schooling and expected years of schooling, and gross national income per capita.

 A 1st article identified the kind of research that has been conducted on health system challenges, where it was performed, in which health sectors and on which populations.
 This article provides a quantitative description of the categories of challenge that have been researched, illustrate the key challenges reported by researchers and examines how these challenges vary across countries whose HDI is very high, high, medium or low.
-This article is available open access here:
+This open access article can be found here:

 Project lead : Federico RoncaroloProject contact : Pascale Lehoux